 By accessing the Coronavirus Job Retention Scheme, the University will be able to access financial support for the payment of staff salaries at a time when there is an impact on our ability to work and our overall finances.
 To do this, the University needs to temporarily furlough the affected staff.

-The University is in the process of identifying which roles are appropriate to be furloughed at this time.
-The decision to furlough will depend upon whether or not roles are unable to be carried out remotely or there is a temporary reduced requirement for work to be carried out as a result of the Coronavirus Pandemic.
+University departments in conjunction with Human Resources carefully consider which roles are appropriate to be furloughed.
+The decision to furlough will depend upon whether or not roles are unable to be carried out remotely or there is a temporary reduced requirement for work to be carried out as a result of the coronavirus pandemic.
 There may be some roles where the work is still required as normal but there is a need for fewer staff at this time.
 The decision to furlough roles is not in any way related to the value placed on the role by the University.

-Under the requirements of the Coronavirus Job Retention Scheme, there may be some occasions when it will not be appropriate to furlough due to the nature of funding for that role.
+Under the requirements of the Coronavirus Job Retention Scheme, there will be occasions when it is not appropriate to furlough due to the nature of funding for that role.

 Staff on furlough leave will continue to receive their normal pay from the University, including pension contributions and access to any other benefits (e.g. childcare vouchers).
 You will continue to pay Income Tax and National Insurance on any payments received.
 You will receive your standard salary from the University on the same date as everyone else and through your normal bank account.
 The only difference will be that the University will be able to claim back a proportion of your salary from the Government.